 (Image source: abmleadershipalliance.com)

-ABM is a rising discipline that currently accounts for nearly a third of B2B marketing budgets.
+ABM is a rising discipline with 70% of marketers now using ABM.
 With ABM, MSPs will be in a better position to craft strategies that account for the current disruption across accounts and industries, changes in their own business priorities and the new offerings and capabilities that they have developed in response to changing client expectations.